 Varkala is located south of Kollam, around one hour north of Trivandrum (Thiruvananthapuram), in India's southern state of Kerala.

-Varkala cliff and beach are located a 10 minute drive away from Varkala town and railway station.
+Varkala cliff and beach are located a 10-minute drive away from Varkala town and railway station.
 Almost 20 Indian Railways trains stop at the station.
-If coming by train, take an auto rickshaw from the station for about 100 rupees.
+If coming by train, take an auto-rickshaw from the station for about 100 rupees.
 Alternatively, there are airports at Trivandrum (an hour south of Varkala) and Kochi (around 4 hours north of Varkala).

 Weather and Climate

 Varkala's climate is very tropical and humid.
 It receives rain from both the southwest and northeast monsoon, which produce intensely heavy downpours.
-The rain is at its worst from June to August, and late October to December.
-Late December to March are the best months to visit, when the weather is dry and sunny every day, and the temperature hovers around 30 degrees Celcius (86 degrees Fahrenheit).
+The rain is at its worst from June to August and late October to December.
+Late December to March are the best months to visit, because the weather is dry and sunny every day, and the temperature hovers around 30 degrees Celcius (86 degrees Fahrenheit).